Healthcare in the United States: Facilities

 In 2022, 19 hospitals filed for bankruptcy, closed, or announced plans to close.

+An estimated 100,000 nurses have resigned from their positions during or immediately following the pandemic.
+According to a March 2023 survey conducted by McKinsey & Company, 40% of R.N.s intend to leave their jobs within the next year.

 Physicians (M.D. and D.O.)

 Physicians in the US include those trained by the US medical education system, and those that are international medical graduates who have progressed through the necessary steps to acquire a medical license to practice in a state.
 This includes going through the three steps of the US Medical Licensing Examination (USMLE).
 The first step of the USMLE tests whether medical students both understand and are capable of applying the basic scientific foundations to medicine after the second year of medical school.
 The topics include: anatomy, biochemistry, microbiology, pathology, pharmacology, physiology, behavioral sciences, nutrition, genetics, and aging.
 The second step is designed to test whether medical students can apply their medical skills and knowledge to actual clinical practice during students' fourth year of medical school.
 The third step is done after the first year of residency.
 It tests whether students can apply medical knowledge to the unsupervised practice of medicine.

-The American College of Physicians, uses the term "physician" to describe all medical practitioners holding a professional medical degree.
+The American College of Physicians, uses the term physician to describe all medical practitioners holding a professional medical degree.
 In the US, the vast majority of physicians have a Doctor of Medicine (M.D.) degree.
-Those with Doctor of Osteopathic Medicine (D.O.) degrees get similar training and go through the same MLE steps as MD's and so are also allowed to use the title "physician".
+Those with Doctor of Osteopathic Medicine (D.O.) degrees get similar training and go through the same MLE steps as MD's and so are also allowed to use the title physician.